rootless-containers/usernetes/README.md

-# Usernetes: Moby (aka Docker) & Kubernetes, without the root privileges
+# Usernetes: Kubernetes without the root privileges

-Usernetes aims to provide a reference distribution of Moby (aka Docker) and Kubernetes that can be installed under a user's `$HOME` and does not require the root privileges.
+Usernetes aims to provide a reference distribution of Kubernetes that can be installed under a user's `$HOME` and does not require the root privileges.

  - [Status](#status)
  - [Adoption](#adoption)